-The rules may be different when you, as a minor, obtain other sorts of treatment without parental consent.
+The rules may be different when you, as a minor, obtain treatment from other providers or obtain other sorts of testing or treatment without parental consent.

 If you have questions or concerns about whether your parent will have access to your medical information, you should talk to your health care provider.